 How to Grow Saffron: A Profitable Guide to Saffron Farming for Beginners

-Saffron , known as the "Red Gold," is the most expensive spice in the world — and for good reason.
+Saffron, often called 'Red Gold,' holds the title of the world’s priciest spice — and its value is well earned.
 Derived from the delicate stigma of the Crocus sativus flower, saffron is highly valued for its unique flavor, vibrant color, and medicinal properties.
 But did you know that saffron farming can also be incredibly profitable?

 In this article, you'll learn how to grow saffron , the best conditions for planting, how much yield you can expect, and whether saffron cultivation is a good investment in your region.